For Whom Does Your Rainbow Flag Wave?

-So, now it’s Pride month 2019.
-The 50th anniversary of Gay Pride.
+So, now it’s Pride month again, more than 50 years later.
 We’ve come a long way in the last half-century and made some truly incredible progress—built on the backs of those original rioters and activists (and countless more who followed) who literally put their lives on the line to demand visibility, basic human rights, and the freedom to live our queer AF lives in peace.
 Today, with increased queer visibility and acceptance, the face of Pride is less of a radically political riot, and more of a party, with a heavy dose of retail-conscious branding and corporate sponsorship.

 Cue the limited-edition rainbow Doritos and Smirnoff bottles, hackneyed “love is love” platitudes plastered on branded merch, and temporarily re-worked rainbow corporate logos.
 Is this cavalcade of dubious brand activations by corporate entities indicative of true allyship, or is it hollow pandering to score pats on the back for being “woke,” while making a tidy profit in the process?
 In spite of the ostensibly benevolent and socially progressive intent behind these short-lived campaigns, what do they actually accomplish, and who are these brands waving the rainbow flags for?